angelvirgo19/ETLProject-TeamGreen/README.md

 #### Transformation:
 -	Air Emmisions by Source Dataset Cleaning:
 	-	Removed the columns for Country, COU, Pollutant, YEA, Unit Code, PowerCode Code, PowerCode, Reference 			Period Code, Reference Period, Flag Codes, and Flags.
-	-	Dropped rows that have data for other pollutants.
+	-	Dropped rows that had data for other pollutants.
 We were only focusing on the yearly values for Nitrogen Dioxide, 			Sulphur Dioxide, and Carbon Monoxide.
-	-	Renamed the pollutants so that it matched our other dataset.
+	-	Renamed the pollutants so that they matched our other dataset.
 We also changed the name for "VAR" and "Variable" columns to "pol_var" and "pol_variable".
-	-	Then, we separated the data into 3 dataframes based on pollutant, and wrote them each to a CSV file.
+	-	Then, we separated the data into 3 dataframes, based on pollutant, and wrote them each to a CSV file.

 -	US Pollution Data Cleaning: